| A | B | C | D | E | F | G | H | I | J | K | L | M |

 Online reservations available via OpenTable.com.

-[WHN, 6/07] says: "Their upper level deck, overlooking Lake Chautauqua, is a nice place for a casual meal.
+[WHN, 6/07] said: "Their upper level deck, overlooking Lake Chautauqua, is a nice place for a casual meal.
 The indoor dining rooms are very large and somewhat dark, probably OK at night, but the deck is the place to sit in the summertime for good burgers, sandwiches, etc."

 601 Amherst St.